evnekdev/pyroapp-docs/docs/functions/ca_islite.md

 Full ChemApp version requires to purchase a license; however, for demonstration purposes, GTT Technologies release a *light* version with limited capabilities (up to 3 system components only, no target calculations, etc).
 CA_ISLITE returns *true* if the current ChemApp is *light*.

 To see the full list of *light* version limitations, please visit [TQLITE Routine Manual](https://gtt-technologies.de/ca-doc/index.html#tqlite).
+For all purchase enquiries, please refer to the official distributor of ChemApp software at [GTT-Technologies](https://gtt-technologies.de/software/chemapp/)

 ## Syntax